lunen-jm/TECHIN-515/cloudApp/README.md

 - Implement device configuration and settings pages
 - Add data export and reporting features

+## ⚠️ Security Incident Notice & Resolution

+### 🔐 Important Update (December 2024)

+**What Happened**: During development, a Firebase API key was accidentally included in a `.env` file that was tracked by git.
+This exposed the API key in the repository history.

+**What We Did**:
+1. **Immediate Response** (within hours of discovery):
+   - Invalidated the exposed API key and generated a new one
+   - Removed the `.env` file from git tracking permanently
+   - Updated `.gitignore` to prevent future credential exposure

+2. **Security Enhancements**:
+   - Implemented **Firebase App Check** with reCAPTCHA v3 for additional protection
+   - Added comprehensive error handling and security monitoring
+   - Configured API key restrictions in Google Cloud Console
+   - Conducted full security audit of the codebase

+**Why Your Data Is Safe**:
+- Firebase API keys are **publicly safe by design** - they identify your project but don't grant privileged access
+- All data access is controlled by **Firebase Security Rules**, not the API key
+- The exposed key had **read-only permissions** with no access to sensitive operations
+- **App Check** now prevents unauthorized applications from accessing Firebase resources
+- No user data, passwords, or private keys were ever exposed

+**Current Security Status**: ✅ **SECURE** - All vulnerabilities resolved with enhanced protection

+📚 **For detailed security information**, see [SECURITY.md](../SECURITY.md) in the project root.

+---

 ## ⚠️ API Key Security Best Practices

 To prevent exposure of API keys and other sensitive credentials: